People

 Mohammed examines how our novel inhibitors affect protein production in downstream pathways, with a particular focus on their role in inhibiting neurovascularization.

-BSc Pharmacology and Toxicology
+BSc Pharmacology

 (University of Toronto), 2025